‘I Cannot Train In Silence’ – How BJJ Superstar Mikey Musumeci Is Powered By His Love Of Music

 “You know, I like blasting music like you’re in a club.
 Super loud, like you’re in a dance club or something.
 I think that’s the vibe when I train.
 It’s fun.”

-As a five-time IBJJF World Champion, ONE’s flyweight submission grappling king, and widely regarded as one of the planet’s top pound-for-pound submission artists, Musumeci is clearly doing something right in his training.
+As a five-time IBJJF World Champion and ONE’s flyweight submission grappling king, Musumeci is clearly doing something right in his training.

 More specifically, the BJJ phenom says that music allows him to tap into another level of focus, helping him push through pain and fatigue: